PoornaChand-WebApps/Notes-App/README.md

 To run this project in your local

+To run this project in your local

 Pull this code from github and make sure nodejs is installed and IDE to run this code in your local machine.
-After cloning project into local, use following commands to setup & run.
+After cloning project into local,copy the .env.local file into the project and use following commands to setup & run.

 # Project Setup
 ----